AWS-Netcom-Group-Project/aws_wordpress/PR-FAQ.md

 Yes, we offer a 30-day money-back guarantee so customers can evaluate our platform risk-free.
 This gives them ample time to confirm it meets their WordPress hosting needs.

-Let me know if you need any other questions added or have additional details!